jemmy512/book-notes/Linux/unp.md

     struct sockaddr_in6    serv;
     serv.sin6_addr = in6addr_any;    /* wildcard */
     ```
 * If we tell the kernel to choose an ephemeral port number for our socket, notice that bind does not return the chosen value.
-Indeed, it cannot return this value since the sec- ond argument to bind has the const qualifier.
+Indeed, it cannot return this value since the second argument to bind has the const qualifier.
 To obtain the value of the ephemeral port assigned by the kernel, we must call getsockname to return the protocol address.

 ## 4.5 listen
 * There are several points to consider regarding the handling of these two queues.